15 SMART Goals Examples for Kids

 A: This is an achievable goal for any child–as most probably have toys or clothes they have outgrown.

-R: This is a relevant goal for all children–plus, it will teach them about being generous to others.
+R: This is a relevant goal for all children, and it will teach them to be generous to others.

 T: The deadline for this goal is in four weeks.